-Do not allow chemicals, toxic agents, oils, or any other substances into the MBR tank that may adversely affect the condition of the activated sludge.
+Do not allow contamination of chemicals, toxic agents, oils, or other substances into the MBR tank or wastewater that can adversely affect the condition of the activated sludge.

 If anti-foaming agents are to be added to the membrane tank, use only alcohol based anti-foaming products.
 Do not use silicone-based anti-foaming agent which may cause choking of membrane pores.